• Home

 The trio reached Gilman’s Point (5,685m) around 5:30am and here Ethan felt relief and felt fairly certain that he would be able to summit.
 After a short break, the three pressed forward and soon the sun began to rise and they were able to turn off their headlamps as they approached the summit.
 At this point, there were few climbers and they continued up the rocky path and although very cold, they were lucky that it was not too windy.

-Around Stella’s Point, Ethan began seeing the glaciers in the early morning light and at this point they met a large group of hikers and people began filing slow towards the top.
+Around Stella’s Point, Ethan began seeing the glaciers in the early morning light and at this point they met a large group of hikers and people began filing slowly towards the top.
 It is not as steep at this point but given the altitude each step begins to feel like a tremendous effort as you slowly shuffle forward.
 The surface here resembled what Ethan imagines a frozen moon or Mars landscape and the glaciers were very awe-inspiring as these were his first up-close glimpse of such large patches of ice.

 Around 6:40am, Ethan finally saw the wooden sign at the summit of Uhuru Peak!
 He had made it to the highest point in Africa!
 This was a special accomplishment for him for two reasons: 1) he had done it partly for the Climb for Sight charity and 2) because it made him feel that he could do more than he ever thought he would be able to do with his congenital heart condition (his most recent open heart surgery being in November).